 Liverpool City Region Mayoral Precept

-For the first time in 2019-20, your Council Tax will contribute to the Liverpool City Region Combined Authority which is working to promote further jobs, inclusive growth and investment across the area.
+Your Council Tax will contribute to the Liverpool City Region Combined Authority which is working to promote further jobs, inclusive growth and investment across the area.

 Merseyside Police and Crime Commissioner precept and Merseyside Fire and Rescue Authority precept

 The cumulative annual Council Tax charge for 2020-21 also includes a percentage increase for the Police and Crime Commissioner for Merseyside and Merseyside Fire and Rescue Authority services Fire and Police as shown on your Council Tax bill.